heathermeeker/puter/TRADEMARK.md

   * The project's README clearly states it's not officially associated with Puter
   * The project maintains compatibility with current Puter APIs
 * You must not use our logos without explicit permission
-* You must include appropriate trademark attribution notices
+* You must include appropriate trademark attribution notices as described above

 <br>